 The Bowdoin College Children’s Center believes that children enjoy and appreciate music from an early age.
 We want to build a program that surrounds them with music so they will learn through exposure to live music.
 The pilot program “Music at the Children’s Center” is designed to meet their developmental interests and curiosity.

 If you play a musical instrument like the violin, cello, guitar, banjo, ukulele, clarinet, oboe, saxophone, etc… and would like to come to the Center this spring to practice in our space the children could listen to, experience, and begin to understand all types of music (especially classical, baroque, or jazz).
 There is space in the reception area of the building or in a room with children (depending on the instruments) for students to offer live music for all of our children to hear.
 If you play with another person having a duet or trio is also welcomed.

-For more information, conversation, and ideas around scheduling this please contact Martha Eshoo, Director (email@example.com).
+For more information, conversation, and ideas around scheduling this please contact Anne Adams, Associate Director at email@example.com.